Prelude to the 2022 Russian invasion of Ukraine: Alleged clashes between Russia and Ukraine

 Fighting in the Donbas escalated significantly on 17 February 2022.
 There was a sharp increase in artillery shelling by Russian-led militants in Donbas, which Ukraine and its allies considered to be an attempt to provoke the Ukrainian army or create a pretext for invading.
 While the daily number of attacks over the first six weeks of 2022 was 2 to 5, the Ukrainian military reported 60 attacks on 17 February.
 Russian state media also reported over 20 artillery attacks on separatist positions the same day.
 Russian separatists shelled a kindergarten at Stanytsia Luhanska using artillery, injuring three civilians.
 The Luhansk People's Republic said that its forces had been attacked by the Ukrainian government with mortars, grenade launchers, and machine gun fire.

 On 18 February, the Donetsk People's Republic and the Luhansk People's Republic ordered emergency mandatory evacuations of civilians from their respective capital cities, although it has been noted that full evacuations would take months to accomplish.
-A BBC analysis found that the video announcing the "emergency" evacuation had been filmed two days prior to its purported date, indicated by its metadata.
+A BBC analysis found that the video announcing the "emergency" evacuation had been filmed two days before its purported date, indicated by its metadata.
 Russian state media also reported a "car bombing", allegedly targeting the separatist government headquarters in Donetsk.

 On 21 February, Russia's FSB said that Ukrainian shelling had destroyed an FSB border facility 150 m from the Russia–Ukraine border in Rostov Oblast.
 Separately, the press service of the Southern Military District said that Russian forces had killed a group of five saboteurs that morning near the village of Mityakinskaya, Rostov Oblast.
 The press release alleged that the saboteurs had penetrated the border from Ukraine in two infantry fighting vehicles, which were destroyed in the act.
 Ukraine denied being involved in both incidents and called them a false flag.
 Additionally, two Ukrainian soldiers and a civilian were reported killed by shelling in the village of Zaitseve, 30 km north of Donetsk.
 The Ukrainian News Agency reported that the Luhansk Thermal Power Plant, located close to the contact line, was forced to shut down on 21 February after being shelled by unknown forces.
 Several analysts, including the investigative website Bellingcat, published evidence that many of the claimed attacks, explosions, and evacuations in Donbas were staged by Russia.